germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 We may then have our spec file look like this,

 {% highlight ruby %}
-Rspec.describe Blog, '#cancel_post' do
+RSpec.describe Blog, '#cancel_post' do

   context 'when post status is published' do
     # test here
   end

-  context 'when post status is 'draft' do
+  context 'when post status is draft' do
     # test here
   end